bhuvan8903/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 Example:

-> o model an e-commerce warehouse robot navigation problem as a Markov Decision Process (MDP) so that the robot can learn the optimal path to collect and deliver products while minimizing travel time and avoiding collisions.
+> To model an e-commerce warehouse robot navigation problem as a Markov Decision Process (MDP) so that the robot can learn the optimal path to collect and deliver products while minimizing travel time and avoiding collisions.

 ---